-- "displayed" The message has been displayed by the UA to someone reading the recipient's mailbox.
-There is no guarantee that the content has been read or understood. - "dispatched" The message has been sent somewhere in some manner (e.g., printed, faxed, forwarded) without necessarily having been previously displayed to the user.
-The user may or may not see the message later. - "processed" The message has been processed in some manner (i.e., by some sort of rules or server) without being displayed to the user.
-The user may or may not see the message later, or there may not even be a human user associated with the mailbox. - "deleted" The message has been deleted.
+- "displayed" The message has been displayed by the MUA to someone reading the recipient's mailbox.
+There is no guarantee that the content has been read or understood. - "deleted" The message has been deleted.
 The recipient may or may not have seen the message.
 The recipient might "undelete" the message at a later time and read the message.